13-Knightingale/albion/content/100 System Reference/101 D20 Mechanics.md

 To perform a d20 check (*often simply referred to as 'a check'*):

-1. The DM determines what the [[101 D20 Mechanics#Target Number (TN)|target number]] (*TN*) for the check will be.
+1. ==The DM determines what the [[101 D20 Mechanics#Target Number (TN)|target number]] (*TN*) for the check will be and informs the PC.==
-   *The DM does not necessarily need to reveal it at this stage*
-2. The DM and PC determine which [[101 D20 Mechanics#Proficiency Dice|proficiency die]] to roll, based on factors such as the action chosen, desired outcome and the approach taken to manifest it.
+2. ==The DM and PC determine which [[101 D20 Mechanics#Proficiency Dice|proficiency die]] to roll, based on factors such as the action chosen, desired outcome and the approach taken to manifest it.==
-3. The PC (*or any of their allies*) may spend their inspiration to grant themselves [[101 D20 Mechanics#Advantage & Disadvantage|advantage]] on the check (*they may spend more than one if desired*).
+3. ==The PC (*or any of their allies*) may spend their inspiration to grant themselves [[101 D20 Mechanics#Advantage & Disadvantage|advantage]] on the check (*they may spend more than one if desired*).==
-4. Finally, the PC may activate powers, utilise equipment or trigger other effects that cause fundamental alterations to their check (*i.e. increasing the rank of their proficiency die*).
+4. ==Finally, the PC may activate powers, utilise equipment or trigger other effects that cause fundamental alterations to their check (*i.e. increasing the rank of their proficiency die*).==
-5. Once all steps are complete, the PC rolls the d20 along with their proficiency die.
-They add the values shown on the dice together, and inform the DM of their total result.
+5. ==Once all steps are complete, the PC rolls the d20 along with their proficiency die.
+They add the values shown on the dice together, and inform the DM of their total result.==
-6. The DM will then compare the PC's result to the target number.
-If it is equal to or greater than the TN, the PC succeeds at the check.
+6. ==The DM will then compare the PC's result to the target number.
+If it is equal to or greater than the TN, the PC succeeds at the check.==
 <br />

 $$